tonantr/python-p3-defining-class-attributes-and-methods/README.md

 ***

-## Why Use Class Variables and Methods
+## Why Use Class Attributes and Methods

 Let's say you wanted to keep a counter for how many albums you had in your music collection.
 That way, you can brag to your friends about what a music aficionado